Schools Transmission Studies

 Do we need to worry about it?

 Although scarlet fever is treatable with antibiotics, rates of rarer but more dangerous group A strep infections can also increase when scarlet fever rates are high.
-Though very rare, these can kill up to a fifth of those affected through devastating effects of sepsis.
+Though very rare, these can be very serious for those affected through devastating effects of sepsis.

 How can we stop the spread?